dfinity/portal/docs/references/ic-interface-spec.md

 The `Env` parameter provides synchronous read-only access to portions of the system state and canister metadata that are always available.

-The parsing of a blob to a canister module is modelled via the (possibly implicitly failing) function
+The parsing of a blob to a canister module and its public and private custom sections is modelled via the (possibly implicitly failing) functions

     parse_wasm_mod : Blob -> CanisterModule
+    parse_public_custom_sections : Blob -> Text ↦ Blob
+    parse_private_custom_sections : Blob -> Text ↦ Blob

 The concrete mapping of this abstract `CanisterModule` to actual WebAssembly concepts and the System API is described separately in section [Abstract Canisters to System API](#concrete-canisters).